Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/overview.md

 Here you will need to:

-1.  assign a name to your new pre-calculated field;
+1. Assign a name to your new pre-calculated field.

-2.  enter a *formula* (expression).
-In the *fields* section you will find a list of all the existing fields to choose from.
+2. Enter a *Formula* (expression).
+In the *Fields* section you will find a list of all the existing fields to choose from.
 You can use one or more fields to create the formula by clicking on the selected field or typing its name in square brackets.
 Choose one of the